Katanning, Western Australia: Features

 A statue of Frederick Henry Piesse (by sculptor Pietro Porcelli) was erected in 1916 and stands beside the railway line in Austral Terrace.
-The Piesse family constructed a regal mansion which was named "Kobeelya" and after being used for many years as a girls' boarding school, is now a conference centre managed by the local Baptist church.
+The Piesse family constructed a regal mansion which was named Kobeelya and after being used for many years as a girls' boarding school, is now a conference centre managed by the local Baptist church.

-Katanning features a unique playground of oversized structures named the "All Ages Playground".
-The town has many other attractions, including a state of the art recreation, leisure and function centre.
+Katanning features a unique playground of oversized structures named the All Ages Playground.
+The town has many other attractions, including a recreation, leisure and function centre.

-Katanning has a relatively large Muslim population, of about 350 people, and consequently has a mosque, the Katanning Mosque.
+Katanning has a relatively large Muslim population of about 350 people and consequently has a mosque, the Katanning Mosque.
 The vast majority of local Muslims originated in the Cocos (Keeling) Islands, and travelled to Katanning to work in the local abattoir, which was established in the late 1970s.

-Other religious buildings include churches from Anglican, Baptist, Catholic, Lutheran, Seventh Day Adventist, Uniting, and Wesleyan denominations, along with a Jehovah's Witness Kingdom Hall.
+Other religious buildings include churches of Anglican, Baptist, Catholic, Lutheran, Seventh Day Adventist, Uniting, and Wesleyan denominations, along with a Jehovah's Witness Kingdom Hall.

-The town has a castle-like structure which was built as a winery.
+The town has a castle-like structure that was built as a winery.
 The town's entrance features an antique truck loaded with imitation wool bales, a windmill, and several sculptures of sheep made from corrugated iron.

-The town has become a regional service centre for the Great Southern and services the nearby towns of Broomehill, Tambellup and Woodanilling plus several more.
-It contains three primary schools, Katanning Primary School, Braeside Primary School, and St Patrick's School, and a high school, Katanning Senior High School.
+The town has become a regional service centre for the Great Southern, and services the nearby towns of Broomehill, Tambellup and Woodanilling plus several more.
+It contains three primary schools (Katanning Primary School, Braeside Primary School, and St Patrick's School), and a high school (Katanning Senior High School).